vercel/modelfusion/docs/integration/observability/helicone.md

 [Examples](https://github.com/lgrammel/modelfusion/tree/main/examples/basic/src/observability/helicone/)

-ModelFusion supports Helicone for [OpenAI models](/integration/model-provider/openai) in the proxy integration setup.
+ModelFusion supports Helicone for [OpenAI text and chat models](/integration/model-provider/openai) in the proxy integration setup.
 You can change the `baseUrl` of the OpenAI model and pass in the Helicone API key to enable Helicone.

 ### Example: OpenAI Chat